adlnet/xAPI-Spec/xAPI.md

 </table>

 If it were possible to use the same id for two different Activities, the validity of Statements about these Activities could be questioned.
-This means an LRS may never treat (references to) the same Activity id as belonging to two different Activities, even if it thinks this was intended.
+This means an LRS can't ever treat (references to) the same Activity id as belonging to two different Activities, even if it thinks this was intended.
 Namely, when a conflict with another system occurs, it’s not possible to determine the intentions.